 |Wearing of the inner digits of the rear paws||Loss of muscle in the rear legs|

 |Tremors of the rear legs|

 |Persistent early stages||Urinary and fecal incontinence|

 |Pressure sores||Inability to rise|

 Medication with aminocaproic acid, vitamin supplements, and exercise has been suggested, but the safety and effectiveness of these medicines have not been documented.
 Physiotherapy, acupuncture, or supportive braces may also be useful.

 Luxating implies “out of location” or “dislocated.”
-Therefore, a luxurious patella is a kneecap which moves out of its ordinary place.
+Therefore, a luxurious patella is a kneecap that moves out of its ordinary place.
 It usually resumes its usual anatomical alignment after only a short period.

 The dog would only feel pain as soon as the joint is dislocated; afterwards, they rarely notice any discomfort.